The following handbook is an essential document for students in all graduate programs in Pharmacology and Toxicology.

 Instructions: After logging into myIDP, the "Completion Certificate" is available at the bottom of the Navigation Bar on the left side.
 The certificate automatically marks off the portions of myIDP that have been completed by the user.
 The only thing the student needs to do is indicate whether or not there has been a discussion with their mentor and enter the email address to which the certificate should be sent (pmygrad@buffalo.edu).

-Please note a completed IDP and associated completion certificate is required at the time of Thesis Defense and prior to signing of the Application to Candidacy and of the M-from by the Director of Graduate studies.
+Please note an IDP completion certificate is required at the time of the Annual Review Report, and prior to signing of the M-form by the Director of Graduate Studies.

-Each student having completed their proposition examination and application to candidacy (ATC) forms will be expected to present their research to the department in the form of a Research Progress Presentation.
-This will occur at least once in their 3rd or 4th year.
+Each PhD student having completed their proposition examination and application to candidacy (ATC) forms may be asked to present their research to the department in the form of a Research Progress Presentation.
+This would occur at least once in their 3rd or 4th year.
 This will be an excellent opportunity for all to learn about the PhD students’ research, and to promote collaborative learning, as it will help our students hone their presentation skills.
-Presentations will occur before the beginning of the Spring or Fall semesters and will be scheduled at the typical PMY seminar day/time slot (i.e. Monday at 4pm).
+Presentations will occur before the beginning of the Spring or Fall semesters and will be scheduled at the typical PMY seminar day/time slot (i.e. Monday at 3PM).
 Lectures should be a maximum of 45 minutes, with 10-15 minutes of questions.

-The Dissertation Committee is encouraged to meet frequently, preferably at least every six to twelve months.
-At each Dissertation Committee meeting, the student will bring and complete a committee meeting form which will document the material and topics discussed as well as any major advice provided by the committee.
+The Dissertation or Thesis Committee is encouraged to meet frequently, at least every 6 months for Master’s and every 12 months for PhD.
+At each Committee meeting, the student will bring and complete a committee meeting form which will document the material and topics discussed as well as any major advice provided by the committee.
 Moreover, the Committee members are expected to be available to help in resolving issues associated with the student's research.
 The Committee is also responsible for examining and approving the student's program and the scientific merit of the thesis.

 Although not required by University policy, students are encouraged to have the doctoral dissertation evaluated by an outside reader.
 The outside reader is a qualified individual appointed outside of the student's department who reads and critiques the document.
 Barring extenuating circumstances, it is expected that a student will defend his/her thesis prior to initiating employment at an outside agency or pursuing further research at another institution.